published on 21 July 2012

 The pan-Hellenic mythological hero Jason was famed for his expedition with the Argonauts in search of the Golden Fleece aboard the ship Argo, one of the most popular and enduring legends of Greek mythology.

-At the age of twenty, Jason finally returned to Iolkos to claim his kingdom.
-On his return journey Jason somehow lost one of his sandals and when he re-entered the city Pelias saw him and recalled an oracle some years before which had declared that Pelias would lose his life at the hands of a one-sandaled man.
-Identifying Jason as the oracle’s man he decided to send the hero on an impossibly difficult and probably fatal expedition to bring the fabled Golden Fleece to Iolkos.
+At the age of 20, Jason finally returned to Iolkos to claim his kingdom.
+On his return journey Jason somehow lost one of his sandals and when he re-entered the city, Pelias saw him and recalled an oracle some years before which had declared that Pelias would lose his life at the hands of a one-sandaled man.
+Identifying Jason as the oracle’s man, he decided to send the hero on an impossibly difficult and probably fatal expedition to bring the fabled Golden Fleece to Iolkos.

 Despite successfully completing the tasks, Aietes still refused to give Jason the fleece and even attempted to burn the Argo.
 However, Medea showed Jason the location of the sacred grove and gave him another potion to drug the serpent that guarded the Golden Fleece.
 Taking the fleece back to the Argo, Jason was pursued by the king’s soldiers but Medea delayed them (even killing her brother Apsyrtus in the process) and she fled Kolchis with the heroes.